aprescott/serif/README.md

 * `lib/serif/` is generally where files go.
 * `test/` contains the test files.
 Any new files should have `require "test_helper"` at the top of the, which pulls in `test/test_helper.rb`.

+# Changes and what's new

+## Latest release (v0.3.3)

+* Allow drag-and-drop to work on posts as well as drafts.
+(9ea3bebf)
+* `serif new` no longer creates a sample published post (#37) and generates immediately. (#39)
+* Pygments.rb is replaced with Rouge for code highlighting. (#34)

+## v0.3.1 and v0.3.2

+* Be kinder about the space used by the private URL characters. (#32)
+* The keyup event on any input or textarea now marks the page as having changed.
+Previously only on blur events. (e0df1375dd)
+* Order the list of drafts by most-recently-modified first, clarify draft and post ordering above each list. (#33)
+* Support custom layouts for posts as well as non-post files. (#35)
+* Drag-and-drop image uploads no longer use exclusively `rw-------` permissions, now rely on umask.
+(605487d98)
+* (v0.3.2) Fix caching problems caused by #30, allowing the most recently published to appear in files that use `site.posts`. (#36)

+See `CHANGELOG` for more.

 # Planned features